trusttri/felt.social/README.md

 help us organize,
-and improve our communication — [felt.social](https://felt.social) continues this mission by developing a sustainable business to support the growth and development of spectacular communities.
+and improve our communication — [felt.social](https://felt.social) continues this mission by developing a sustainable business supporting the growth and development of thriving and spectacular communities.
 Our business is owned by a worker co-op and one day we hope to become a [platform co-op](https://platform.coop)